Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

-The dealer is in South and has turned-up the 9 of diamonds.
+The dealer is in the South seat and has turned up the 9 of diamonds.
 First and second seat pass.
-Third seat(E) orders the dealer to pick the 9.
+The third seat(E) orders the dealer to pick the 9.
 After placing the 9 in his hand, the dealer discards the 9 of spades.

-The ace of clubs is the next lead by North.
+The ace of clubs is the next led by North.
 East trumps with the king.
 South and West's only option is to follow suit.
-The maker now has a first trick with two trump played.
+The maker now has the first trick with two trump played.

 Now the maker(E) puts the right on the table.
 South follows with the 9 and West follows using the queen.
 North, having already played his only trump, throws off the queen of spades.
 The maker has two tricks with five trump played.

 Once again, the maker has the lead and plays the king of spades.
 He needs one more trick and is hoping either the king is good or his partner can trump.